cwi-nl/sen-symposium/Call for Contributions/index.md

 ### Submission Guidelines

 Please submit your elevator pitch proposal in one page (500 words max) in PDF format.
 Proposals must include topic, presenter information (name, affiliation, PhD supervisor) together with a short CV, and novelty.
+Easychair link for submissions will be available soon.

-Please submit your proposals at the following <a href="https://easychair.org/conferences/?conf=sensym2018">Easychair Submission Link</a>.
+[comment]: # Please submit your proposals at the following <a href="https://easychair.org/conferences/?conf=sensym2018">Easychair Submission Link</a>.

 ### Important Dates

-**Submission Deadline**: January 14, 2018, midnight CET
+**Submission Deadline**: TBD
-**Notification**: January 16, 2018
+**Notification**: TBD